What Durable Execution Means for You

 How It Works

-The agent system separates orchestration (managing the workflow) from execution (running the agent logic) and streaming (delivering results to you):
+The agent system separates orchestration (managing the workflow) from execution (running the agent logic) and streaming (delivering results to you):- The API starts a workflow — your message is recorded and a durable workflow begins.
+The API returns

-- The orchestration service dispatches to a worker — a healthy worker picks up the task.
+202 Acceptedimmediately. - The orchestration service dispatches to a worker — a healthy worker picks up the task.

 - The worker runs the agent — fetches your history, runs the AI agent with streaming, and publishes events.